Vaccine vial monitors flag heat-damaged vaccine

 A small circle with a big impact

-Starting in the late 1970s, PATH worked with the World Health Organization (WHO) and a variety of technology developers to find a way to track the heat exposure of individual vaccine vials.
-In the early 1980s we teamed up with the Temptime Corporation, to develop VVMs.
-Many donors provided financial support to the project, especially the US Agency for International Development.
+PATH recognized the scale of the problem, and starting in the late 1970s, worked with the World Health Organization (WHO) and a variety of technology partners to find a way to track the heat exposure of individual vaccine vials.
+In the early 1980s we teamed up with the Temptime Corporation to develop temperature-sensitive VVM stickers.
 In 1996, VVMs became commercially available for oral polio vaccine, adding only a few cents to the price of each vial.

 In the years since introduction, the VVM has demonstrated its value again and again.
 In one example, electricity went out at health facilities in Yogyakarta, Indonesia, for several days during an earthquake.
 Vaccine vial monitors showed that most vaccines were undamaged, despite the heat, saving 50,000 doses of vaccine that otherwise would have been thrown away.